-If a process is in the foreground, then by default when a ctrl-c is pressed and then mapped by stty to send a signal SIGINT, that SIGINT will be propagated to the foreground process.
+- If a process is in the foreground, then by default when a ctrl-c is pressed and then mapped by stty to send a signal SIGINT, that SIGINT will be propagated to the foreground process.
 By default when a ctrl-z is pressed and then mapped by stty to send a signal SIGSTOP to the foreground process suspending the process.
-From there, you can either terminate it, put it in the background, or unsuspend it back to the foreground.
+From there, you can either terminate it, put it in the background, or unsuspend it back to the foreground. - If a process is in the background, you can use kill to explicitly send signals.